$125 off any CGM Plan. Use code FALL125

 • 18 grams of protein

 This chicken pesto and cauliflower rice meal from Whole Foods is another great frozen meal with minimal ingredients.
-This recipe is also dairy free for those who are lactose intolerant, and contains 18 grams of protein and just 490 calories.
+It is also dairy-free (a good option for those who are lactose intolerant or avoiding dairy) and contains 18 grams of protein and just 490 calories.

-The meal also contains five net grams of carbs, making it a great option for anyone following a keto diet.
-The mix of protein, fats, and fiber make this dish a perfect go-to if you are looking for a blood sugar friendly option to keep on hand in your freezer.
+The meal also contains five net grams of carbs, making it an excellent option for anyone following a keto diet.
+The mix of protein, fats, and fiber makes this dish a perfect go-to for a blood sugar-friendly option to have in your freezer.

 Open freezer with frozen corn, peas, carrots, and cruciferous vegetables

-If you have a bit of extra time and enjoy meal prepping, another great way to make sure your frozen meal is on the healthier side is to DIY it.
-This can be as easy as throwing a few of your favorite ingredients in a storage box like Tupperware and storing it for the future.
+If you have a bit of extra time and can tolerate some advance meal prepping, another great way to ensure your frozen meal is healthier is to DIY it.
+This can be as easy as throwing a few of your favorite ingredients in a storage box like Tupperware and storing them for the future.

-To do this, start by grabbing your favorite veggies.
-To make it easier, you can opt for a frozen veggie medley from your local grocery store.
-Next, you can add in a carb source such as brown rice or precooked potatoes.
-If you’re eating low carb, omit this step and simply add more veggies or fats in.
+To do this, start by grabbing your favorite fresh food ingredients.
+You can opt for a frozen vegetable medley from your local grocery store to make it easier.
+Next, you can add a carb source such as brown rice or precooked potatoes.
+If you're eating low-carb, omit this step and simply add more veggies or fat.

-Finally, choose a frozen protein source of choice, such as chicken, fish, or tofu, and finish your meal off by adding in a healthy fat source and any additional spices you like in.
-When you’re done, eating a quick meal on the go will be as easy as simply reheating your dish.
-Plus, you’ll know exactly what you’re getting every time.
+Finally, choose a frozen protein source of choice, such as chicken, fish, or tofu, and finish your meal by adding a healthy fat source like olive oil, nuts, and seeds.
+You can also top it with fresh avocado and any additional spices you like.
+It takes a little advance prep, but it makes daily meals a hassle-free experience.
+Plus, you'll know exactly what you're getting every time.

 Related Article